Bernoulli Utility Function

 If you are using the Decision Tree Analyzer software then you will be greeted with the following screen.
 If you are using Rational Will software, click the "Decision Tree" button from the home screen to get to this view.
-Click the button "Identify your Objectives".
+Click the button "Set up Criteria".

 Then you will be presented with the following screen.
 Select "Maximize" and enter "Revenue" as shown below.

 Then click the "Proceed" button.
-You will be asked about the type of objective.
-Select "Money Type".
-Please remember that, in order to use a Utility function, you need to use the Number type or Money Type objective.
+You will be asked about the type of criterion.
+Select "Numerical Type".
+Please remember that, in order to use a Utility function, you need to use the Numerical type criterion.

 How Scaling parameters are calculated

-You may be curious to know, in the generated utility function, from where these scaling parameters 21.69 and -114.93 come from.
+You may be curious to know, in the generated utility function, from where these scaling parameters are 0.217 and -1.15 come from.
 The scaling parameters are calculated such that, the maximum payoff will result in the highest utility value which can be 1 or 100, depending on the preference.
-The lowest payoff will result in the lowes utility value which can be 0, or -1 or -100, depending on the preferences.
+The lowest payoff will result in the lowest utility value which can be 0, or -1, or -100, depending on the preferences as well.
 The preference can be specified from the ribbon as shown here.
-And the maximum and minimum payoff are specified as Minimum Value and Maximum Value, shown in the following screenshot as well.

 How net wealth shapes the curve